 This uses a temporary home directory, side-stepping profile locks.

-.
+Summary: Standard practice for installing Zoom on Ubuntu 22.04 is to work with the official .deb package using apt.
 Snap or Flatpak has too many caveats for production use.
 Don’t neglect manual updates—Zoom releases patches frequently, and autoupdate isn’t handled by Ubuntu.
 Real-world quirks (like Wayland compatibility or multi-instance requirements) can catch even seasoned engineers by surprise.